- What is diabetes like?

 2. Your own risk of getting diabetes?

 9 out of every 10 of us with diabetes have Type 2.
-(I am one of the other 1 in 10 who has Type 1).
+(I am one of the others, 1 in 10 of us have Type 1).

 Other things increase your risk of diabetes [3, 9].
 These include: